aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 > Sixteen blend modes are coming to CSS.
 Demo.

-The new background-blend-mode property allows you to specify blending between background layers of an element.
-Whether it be between an element's background-color and background-image, or a background-image CSS gradient, background-blend-mode mixes all the backgrounds together with the blend mode(s) you specify.
+The new `background-blend-mode` property allows you to specify blending between background layers of an element.
+Whether it be between an element's `background-color` and `background-image`, or a `background-image` CSS gradient, `background-blend-mode` mixes all the backgrounds together with the blend mode(s) you specify.
 CSS gradients can be blended together to produce many [fast-loading backgrounds](http://bennettfeely.com/gradients) for websites or elements.

 ![](./4.png)